-Gavin’s work promotes the notion of stepping back in order to see things.
+Gavin’s work promotes the notion of stepping back to see things.
 He points out that we should notice the people that shape our lives more.
-That we should notice the rise of the digital – and the implications this has on our society and lives.
+We should notice the rise of the digital – and the implications this has on our society and lives.

 Gavin Rain was born in Cape Town on 23 March 1971.
 He studied Art and Neuropsychology at the University of Cape Town in the 80s and 90s.
 Rain has been painting his whole life, but started with pointillism around 2003, is influenced by Seurat, Russian avant-garde artist of the 1900s, and many architects.
 Earlier in his life, he planned to study architecture, to try and combine his two interests: art and mathematics.

 In 2011, Rain participated in the 54th Venice Biennale in the Republic of Costa Rica pavilion with an original portrait of Nobel Peace Prize winner Aung San Suu Kyi.
 In 2013, he presented in the Republic of Bangladesh pavilion with a work entitled ‘Lena.’

 Rain’s objective is to broaden people’s visual and cognitive horizons by showing them the fantastic and impossible.
 By combining his origins, his studies, aptitudes and personal talent, Rain has invented an art that is both unique and participative so that all who look at one of his paintings can perceive the convergence of two opposing pictorial styles: the abstracted concentric circles that thicken into dense and imperfect dots in relief, and the figurative aspect of the image that is defined by the sum of these same dots as the viewer takes a few steps back.